Where to eat around the National Bank Open tennis tournament

 Épicerie Pumpui

-A cozy and self-serving spot, Pumpui dishes out some of the best Thai-inspired curries in Montréal.
+A cozy neighbourhood spot, Pumpui dishes out some of the best Thai-inspired curries in Montréal, as evidenced by their prestigious Thai Select certification.
 The green curry, the fried chicken and the papaya salad are some favourites.

 Website